NeVerTools/CoCoNet/CONTRIBUTING.md

-# Contributing to PyQt-Node-Editor
+# Contributing to CoCoNet

-Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://gitlab.com/pavel.krupala/pyqt-node-editor/issues) and/or [merge_requests](https://gitlab.com/pavel.krupala/pyqt-node-editor/merge_requests).
+Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://github.com/NeVerTools/CoCoNet/issues) and/or [merge_requests](https://github.com/NeVerTools/CoCoNet/merge_requests).
 All contributions are welcome.

 ## Contributors

-- Richard Boltze
-- RoniPerson
+-

 ## Bug fixes, feature additions, etc.